matrix-org/matrix-spec-proposals/proposals/4016-streaming-e2ee-file-transfer.md

           AES-GCM).
 This avoids IV reuse (at least until it wraps after 2^32-1 blocks, which at 32KB per block is 137TB (18 hours of 8k raw video), or at 1KB per block is 4TB (34 years of 32kbps audio)).
             * Implementations MUST terminate a stream if the seqnum is exhausted, to prevent IV reuse.
+            * Receivers MUST terminate a stream if the seqnum does not sequentially increase (to prevent the server from shuffling the blocks)
             * XXX: Alternatively, we could use a 64-bit seqnum, spending 8 bytes of header on seqnums feels like a waste of bandwidth just to support massive transfers.
 And we'd have to manually hash it with the 96-bit IV rather than use the GCM implementation.